mabdullahsoyturk/mabdullahsoyturk/README.md

 ## DESCRIPTION

 PhD student in computer science at Koç University.
-Mostly working on High Performance Computing related projects, specifically on GPU communication profiling tools.
+Mostly working on high performance computing related projects.
+Currently, trying to figure out how to offload CPUs.

 ## OPTIONS